hgb-bin-proteomics/MSAnnika/README.md

 ### Expected Performance on Astral Data

+Giving an estimate on performance is hard without knowing the specific sample and data analysis hardware, but full human-proteome-wide searches should roughly take between 2h-3h per file on modern hardware.

-Expand the table below for some benchmarks using data from [this publication]():
+Expand the table below for some benchmarks using data from [this publication](https://doi.org/10.1101/2024.12.21.629875):

 <details><summary>Expand for benchmark data!</summary>